Egészség19 június, 2025

 1. Poor leadership commitment and resource allocation

-The foundational groundwork to a strong OSP involves senior leadership that is willing to devote both financial and physical resources.
-Without this cornerstone, the OSP can be expected to fragment from the start.
+The foundational groundwork for a strong OSP involves senior leadership willing to devote financial and physical resources.
+Without this cornerstone, the OSP can fragment from the start.

 2. Lack of best practice models or easily transferrable programs